Physics

 HowStuffWorks

 HowStuffWorks is a really good website for finding out how all sorts of things work.
-Often the articles we find will go over multiple pages, so we need to click through them to find more info.
+Often the articles we find will go over multiple pages, so we need to look through them to find more info.
 We like HowStuffWorks because all the information is written by experts.
-You can find out more about the writers of each article by clicking on the author's name under the article's title.
+You can find out more about the writers of each article by selecting the author's name under the article's title.

 Tips: Some websites have advertisements (or ads) which ask us to buy something or tell us to ‘click here’.
 It’s best to ignore these ads and focus on the information we’re looking for.